ComponentsImages

 />

-Use performance attributes only for above-the-fold images.
-Overusing priority can hurt overall page performance.
+Reserve performance options for above-the-fold or otherwise critical images.
+Overusing priority or fetchpriority="high" can hurt overall page performance.

 External URLs

-You can also reference external images directly in MDX.
-These won’t be automatically optimized by the editor’s CDN.
+You can reference external images directly in MDX:

 <Image